Perhaps more important than you think. However, I'm not the expert (I'm no expert on many things 😉) so consider these my 'personal' notes...

 - Brand vs no-brand cartridges - no difference

-I'm not entirely sure why the additional drying time would reduce bleed-through, but I tried it multiple times and confirmed the results in a blind test.
+I'm not entirely sure why the additional drying time would reduce bleed-through, but I tried it multiple times and confirmed the results in a blind test with two other people.